xieyuheng/fidb-zero/docs/diary/2023-03-01-design-the-command-line-interface.md

 About the reverse proxy server itself.

-- Here we explicit say `--database`, because it is not obvious that we need a database to serve a reverse proxy.
+Here we explicit say `--database`, because it is not obvious that we need a database to serve a reverse proxy.

+Since reverse proxy server's routing is based on subdomain, we also need to specify the domain of reverse proxy server.

 ```
 fidb serve-reverse-proxy --port 5108 \
+  --domain fidb.app \
   --database <directory> \
   --tls-cert /etc/letsencrypt/live/fidb.app/fullchain.pem \
   --tls-key /etc/letsencrypt/live/fidb.app/privkey.pem